 |Deakin course code||E544|

-(i) This course is an exit only course from 2012.
+(i) This is an exit only course.

 Students receive instructional materials through CloudDeakin, CD-ROM and website links and some print materials interaction with lecturers is provided through use of CloudDeakin, email and telephone.

 Fees and charges

 Unit fees can be viewed within individual unit descriptions.
 You can search for a unit using the Unit Search.